 There are some plans that President Obama has pushed for to put off the financial albatross.

-Deferment is an option for those who have financial problems such as losing their job, student loan refinancing can help lower your payments initially, eventually the someone has to pay the piper…but does it have to be you?
+Deferment is an option for those who have financial problems such as losing their job, student loan refinancing can help lower your payments initially, eventually someone has to pay the piper…but does it have to be you?

 The Consumer Financial Protection Bureau announced last year that people who are working for a public service employer “may be eligible for existing student loan repayment benefits.”
 That is great news for the 25% of the population that falls into this category.

-When you consider the numbers involved, you can save $1000 of dollars in forgiveness, cancellations or discharges with just a few hours of research and form filing, it might be the most productive activity that young graduate can engage in.
+When you consider the numbers involved, you can save $1000 of dollars in forgiveness, cancellations or discharges with just a few hours of research and form filing, it might be the most productive activity that a young graduate can engage in.

 The first thing you should know is that Student loan forgiveness programs focus on federal student loans — including Direct Loans, Perkins Loans and Federal Family Education Loan (FFEL) Program loans.
 But if you have opted for a private loan, there is no dedicated program to deal with those.
 Also, some forgiveness programs apply only to Direct loans and others only to Perkins loans.